 If we’re talking about small amounts of psychedelics being taken in a regulated, therapeutic environment, the answer is almost certainly yes.
 We are already seeing psilocybin being legalized for supervised use in certain states.

-It has been decriminalized in an even greater number of places, which means that small doses of psilocybin are overlooked in the eyes of the law – you can even get different type of products in cities like Oakland, CA and many other cities in the US and Europe, as well as in some entire countries like Jamaica and the Netherlands.
+It has been decriminalized in an even greater number of places, which means that small doses of psilocybin are overlooked in the eyes of the law, and you can even get different types of products in cities like Oakland, CA and many other cities in the US and Europe, as well as in some entire countries like Jamaica and the Netherlands.

 The medical establishment also seems to be taking psychedelics much more seriously as of late.
 In August 2022, the world’s first commercial firm dedicated to psychedelics research opened in London.
 And then there’s the NIH-funded study being conducted in the next few months.
 And there are countless other studies released recently that speak volumes about the as-of-yet nascent power of psychedelics to change the pharmaceutical world.